Invisalign Pain Timeline: Day 1 to Week 2 (And How to Get Relief)

 Discomfort Starts to Decrease

-Signs Things Are on Track
+Signs You’re Right on Track

 Oral Hygiene Tips